terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/DA-types.md

 ```

 ## Service credential secrets <a name="service-credential-secrets"></a>
-When you add an IBM Cloud Object Storage service from the IBM Cloud catalog to an IBM Cloud Projects service, you can configure service credentials.
+When you add an IBM Cloud Logs or IBM Cloud Monitoring services from the IBM Cloud catalog to an IBM Cloud Projects service, you can configure service credentials.
 In the edit mode for the projects configuration, select the Configure panel and then click the optional tab.

 In the configuration, specify the secret group name, whether it already exists or will be created and include all the necessary service credential secrets that need to be created within that secret group.